stjude/EasyFiji/readme.md

 If you encounter a bug, installation problem, or unexpected behavior, please create a issue through the project's GitHub page. (please include operating system, fiji version, steps to reproduce the error, possible example image, error messages, screenshots if available)

 ## 📄 License
-Released under the MIT License.
+Released under the Apache License 2.0.
 See [LICENSE](LICENSE) file for details.